m3fawner/webperf-comparison/README.md

 Want to help change what the site output is?
 That's great!
 Thanks for the help, in advance.
 You will have to clone this repository to do so.
 After installing the npm modules, you should be able to invoke `npm start:site` to get running locally.

 Note, it does require a valid `results.json` file at the root of the project directory, so you'll have to drop one in or produce one via `npm start`.

-### Pug?
-D3? _BOOTSTRAP_?
-Aren't you a web dev?
-Yes, yes, please don't judge.
-I didn't want to think through the aspects of transpiling, dependency management, potential hosting, etc. I do that too much during my day job and the outcome of a Pug/Bootstrap build is really simplistic (check the transpiled code, it's basically all d3, boostrap, and webpack overhead).